Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Quantum computer performance time

 \section{Quantum computer performance time}

-To estimate the realistic performance time of a quantum computer, with respect to number of circuits for gradients calculation according to parameter-shift rule \cite{parameter-shift-1, parameter-shift-2}, we can use the following expression for a single dataset element:
+To estimate the realistic performance time of a quantum computer, with respect to the number of circuits for gradients calculation according to the parameter-shift rule \cite{parameter-shift}, we can use the following expression for a single dataset element:

-where $t_{1q}$ and $t_{2q}$ are the experimental times of single- and two-qubit gates respectively, $D_{1q(2q)}$ are the circuit depths (maximum number of corresponding gates for one qubit, that can't be parallelized in experiment, which is, with respect to the chosen layer circuit structure (Fig. \ref{fig:ansatz}), the sum of number of layers and embedding depth), and $C$ is a constant for setup overheads such as register initialisation and measurement time and other delays.
+where $t_{1q}$ and $t_{2q}$ are the experimental times of single- and two-qubit gates respectively, $D_{1q(2q)}$ are the circuit depths (maximum number of corresponding gates for one qubit, that cannot be parallelized in the experiment, which is, with respect to the chosen layer circuit structure (Fig. \ref{fig:ansatz}), the sum of the number of layers and the embedding depth), and $C$ is a constant for setup overheads such as register initialization and measurement time and other delays.

-Then the total time for one epoch will be:
+The total time for one epoch is as follows:

-where $N_{shots}$ is number of each quantum circuit runs to get statistics for the expected value, $N_{dataset}$ is number of elements in dataset.
+where $N_{\text{shots}}$ is the number of each quantum circuit run to get statistics for the expected value; $N_{\text{dataset}}$ is the number of elements in the dataset.

 \end{appendices}